Our Natural Core Active

-Types of Carageenans
+Types of Carrageenans

-Types of Carageenans
+Types of Carrageenans

 There are three forms of carrageenans: kappa, iota, and lambda, each with distinct properties and uses.
 The difference is in the number of sulfates (kappa has 1, iota - 2, and lambda - 3).
 The sulfate groups enable virus trapping by blocking viral attachment.